prometheus/alertmanager/docs/configuration.md

 target_match_re:
   [ <labelname>: <regex>, ... ]

-# A list of matchers (ANDed together) that have to be fulfilled by the target
+# A list of matchers that have to be fulfilled by the target
 # alerts to be muted.
 target_matchers:
   [ - <matcher> ... ]